HeapHopper/co-hacker-server/README.md

         return result_state['output']
     except Exception as e:
         raise HTTPException(status_code=500, detail=str(e))
 ```

-All the different feature routes are aggregated to the app router, creating a combined service that can be hosted as a single app.
+All the different feature routes are aggregated into the app router, creating a combined service that can be hosted as a single app.

-## Summary of used technologies
+## Summary of Used Technologies

 ### Routing

-In the context of plain Python modules it is worth to mention `pydantic` and `fastapi` for implementing the routing logic and defining request / response interfaces.
+In the context of plain Python modules, it is worth mentioning `pydantic` and `fastapi` for implementing the routing logic and defining request/response interfaces.

 ### Hosting Service

-The application is hosted online by [railway.app](https://railway.com/) services
+The application is hosted online by [railway.app](https://railway.app/) services.

 ### LLM Framework

-- `langchain` - for creating structured queries and runnable objects
+- `langchain` – for creating structured queries and runnable objects
-- `langsmith` - for tracing LLM queries
+- `langsmith` – for tracing LLM queries
-- `langgraph` - for composing traceable nodes into a state-graph for a more targeted solution
+- `langgraph` – for composing traceable nodes into a state graph for more targeted solutions